 Blue dashers are particularly fun to watch since they only fly short distances from their perches when pursuing prey or intruders.
 Watch them catch their insect prey and return to their perches to eat it.Male blue dashers protect their mate from other males when she is laying her eggs.
 He will fly just above her ready to chase off other males.
 Meanwhile, she flies across the surface of the water repeatedly and forcefully striking the tip of her tail against the water to deposit her eggs.

 Key ID Features: 1.1-1.7" in length.
-Males have brilliant green thoraxes with black stripes, bluish-white tail.
+Males have greenish thoraxes with black stripes, bluish-white tail.
 Amber spots in wing.
 Females are a non-descript brown.